giovi321/log-triage/docs/RAG.md

 If upgrading from a version without RAG:

-1. Add RAG configuration to `config.yaml`
+1. Add RAG configuration to your existing `config.yaml` (see examples above)
 2. Install new dependencies: `pip install -e .`
 3. Restart log-triage
 4. Monitor dashboard for initial indexing